 wild for farming

 Will and Aly started farming in their respective home states of Massachusetts and Wisconsin.
 In Durango, their love of farming brought them together in early 2017 where their joint dream began.
-Through work on inspiring farms in La Plata County, the couple grew their skills until they were blessed with an opportunity to lease land in Bayfield from Tierra Vida Farm in 2020.
+Through work on inspiring farms in La Plata County, the couple grew their skills until they were able to lease land in Bayfield from Tierra Vida Farm in 2020.
 The following year Will and Aly built a state licensed mobile slaughter unit (the third in the state!) to start their Chicken Share and sell directly to wholesale markets in Durango.

 In addition to chickens, Wild Thymes raises mixed vegetables and pastured heritage hogs.
 Vegetables will be for sale in the coming 2022 season.